Neuroplastic Pain

 Pain is triggered, or worsened by stress

-Pain is triggered by things that have nothing to do with your body (ie, smells, sights, times of day, weather)
+Pain is triggered by things that have nothing to do with your body (e.g. smells, sights, times of day, weather)

 Symmetrical symptoms in peripheral locations - it’s unusual to develop pain on both sides of the body at the same time.